wp-plugins/simple-file-downloader/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Bug fixed where context parameter was missing when adding media button which results to overwriting the other media buttons.
+Credits to 3bcto for finding the bug.
+* Added method to read the downloaded file chunk by chunk for large download files.
+* Added free license details.

 = 1.0.1 =
 * Fixed the bug where the selection of file location does not work for Add New post, page and post-type (add-edit)